Merge duplicate records for accounts, contacts, or leads

 Duplicate records can creep into your data when you or others enter data manually or import data in bulk.
 Dynamics 365 Customer Engagement (on-premises) helps you address potential duplicates by providing duplicate detection for active records such as, accounts, contacts, and leads.
 When you merge a record any related or child records will also be merged.
 Your administrator may also set up duplicate detection rules for other situations.

 For example, let's say you enter a contact record, Jim Glynn, along with a mobile phone number.
 The duplicate detection rule discovers that you already have a similar record, and displays this dialog box.

-Next, you go to the Active Contacts list and see that now you have two records with the same name.
+Next, you go to the My Active Contacts list and see that now you have two records with the same name.
 After reviewing the records, you determine that they're duplicates that need to be merged.

-Dynamics 365 for Customer Engagement includes duplicate detection rules for accounts, contacts, and leads.
+Dynamics 365 Customer Engagement (on-premises) includes duplicate detection rules for accounts, contacts, and leads.
 These rules are automatically turned on, so you don’t have to do anything to set up duplicate detection for these record types.

 Merge duplicate records

 Select the duplicate records, and then click Merge.